General relaxation model for a homogeneous plasma with spherically symmetric velocity space: Abstract

 \section{Abstract}

-A kinetic moment-closed model, derived from the Vlasov-Fokker-Planck equation for homogeneous plasma with spherically symmetric velocity space, is introduced as a general relaxation model.
-The closed form of this nonlinear model is presented by introducing a set new functions called R function and R integration.
-This model, based on the finitely distinguishable independent features hypothesis, allows for capturing the nature of equilibrium state.
-From this relaxation model, a general temperature relaxation model is derived and the general characteristic frequency of temperature relaxation when velocity space exhibits spherical symmetry is presented.
+A kinetic moment-closed model (KMCM), derived from the Vlasov-Fokker-Planck (VFP) equation with spherically symmetric velocity space, is introduced as a general relaxation model for homogeneous plasmas.
+The closed form of this model is presented by introducing a set new functions called $R$ function and $R$ integration.
+This nonlinear model, based on the finitely distinguishable independent features (FDIF) hypothesis, enables the capture of the nature of the equilibrium state.
+From this relaxation model, a general temperature relaxation model is derived when velocity space exhibits spherical symmetry, and the general characteristic frequency of temperature relaxation is presented.

 \